PC / CC FEATURES

-Each steering circuit is supported by a track rod between the front and rear are secured by a pressure control valve.
+Each steering circuit is supported by a track rod between the front and rear and is secured by a pressure control valve.
 The steering position is indicated in the cabin’s monitor.

 * Track rods

-The connected rods between the steering axles are positioned at the end of the left turn and a right turn for easy stabilization.
+The connecting rods between the steering axles are positioned at the end of the left turn and a right turn for easy stabilization.